wires/testnet/docs/trees.md

-There are 8 merkel trees.
+There are 8 merkle trees.

 * oracles+
 * orders